 vii.
 Advisable to Illustrate the issue by using proper screenshots.

 viii.
 Proofread your bug report twice or thrice before posting it.

 43. What is the difference between build and release?

-Build: A build is a version of a software.
+Answer: Build: A build is a version of the software.
 Every build has a number for identification purpose.
-Build is a pre-release version of a Release.
-Build is given to testing team by developers to test the application locally.
+The build is a pre-release version of a Release.
+The build is given to the testing team by developers to test the application locally.
 Build numbers are incremental.

 44. Why Is It Impossible To Test A Program Completely?

 Answer: Here are the two principal reasons that make it impossible to test a program entirely.

 Software specifications can be subjective and can lead to different interpretations.

 A software program may require too many inputs, too many outputs, and too many path combinations to test.

 45. What Is The Difference Between Coupling And Cohesion?